First I ordered this nice professional-looking stitched three ring binder But you don't need one of those. You can use your current 3-ring as is! |

 Then I made these divider tabs to divide content into easy to find areas.
 These divider tabs can either be placed in a standard plastic sleeve, or laminated.

-This past school year I purchased my first personal laminator and I just love it.
+and I just love it.
 I had been using the school laminator, but not anymore.
 The thickness of the plastic and the quality of the lamination is far superior.
 Now I can cut out small pieces or cards only one time - after they are laminated, and trim right up to the edge!

 Content Areas